Royster0/key_rush/README.md

 # Key Rush

-Dynamic Typing Test that features timed tests, tracking of personal best, leaderboard, and profile to see history of completed tests.
+Dynamic Typing Test inspired by monkeytype that features timed tests, tracking of personal best, leaderboard, and profile to see history of completed tests.

 ## TODO